karol-muszynski/academic-kickstart/content/author/admin/_index.md

   "Sociology of law",
   "Labour law and labour market",
   "Access to justice"
+  "Varieties of capitalism"
 ]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Law cum laude" institution = "University of Warsaw" year = 2018
+  course = "PhD in law cum laude" institution = "University of Warsaw" year = 2018